brndnmtthws/brndn-io/content/posts/nice-vs-kind/index.md

 I'm not claiming to be good at it.
 I'm saying I want to be the person who notices, who offers, who helps, and then moves on without waiting for the receipt to print.
-Kindness is less about polishing the interaction and more about relieving a burden.
+Half the time it isn't graceful at all.
+It's just noticing that somebody's carrying too much and making it a little lighter.
 If I can do that a little more often—on the subway, in the garden, in the line at CVS—I'll take it as progress.

 [^1]: Epictetus, *Enchiridion* (ch.
 1), classic statement of the "dichotomy of control."
 Translation by Elizabeth Carter, Internet Classics Archive.
 [Internet Classics Archive](https://classics.mit.edu/Epictetus/epicench.html)